-Anand Padmanabhan, M.B.B.S., Ph.D., has translational research interests in the area of platelet immunology with a focus on heparin-induced thrombocytopenia.
-He also has clinical and research interests in the use of apheresis therapies in human disease and collection of cellular blood components for novel cell therapies.
+Anand Padmanabhan, M.B.B.S., Ph.D., has translational research interests in platelet immunology, with a focus on heparin-induced thrombocytopenia (HIT), vaccine-induced immune thrombotic thrombocytopenia (VITT), and thrombosis and thrombocytopenia syndrome (TTS).
+He also has clinical and research interests in transfusion medicine, including evidence-based use of apheresis, hematologic cell collections and optimization of vascular access to facilitate apheresis.

-- Epidemiology — Clarifying heparin-induced thrombocytopenia incidence in various patient populations
+- Epidemiology.
+Clarifying heparin-induced thrombocytopenia incidence in various patient populations

 Significance to patient care

 Dr. Padmanabhan's research has also guided new ways to manage severe heparin-induced thrombocytopenia that is resistant to standard therapies.
-A better understanding of heparin-induced thrombocytopenia pathophysiology is important in making further improvements in prevention, diagnosis and treatment.
+A better understanding of HIT, VITT and TTS pathophysiology is important in making further improvements in prevention, diagnosis and treatment.

 Dr. Padmanabhan led the evidence-based writing group of the American Society for Apheresis that discusses the use of apheresis in numerous disease states.
 This is of relevance to patients with many organ system diseases and disorders amenable to apheresis therapies.

 - Scientific Committee on Thrombosis and Vascular Biology, American Society of Hematology, 2020-2023

 - Board of Directors, American Society for Apheresis, 2019-present

 - Special Edition Committee Chair, American Society for Apheresis, 2017-present